Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 The parts that are still expensive are the same things that were expensive before, just more exposed:

-- Deciding what is worth building in the first place
+1. Deciding what is worth building in the first place.

-- Deciding what “correct” means in messy real world cases
+4. Deciding what “correct” means in messy real world cases.

 AI does not remove those choices.
-It increases the penalty for not making them consciously, because it is so easy to flood the repo with “working” code that solves the wrong problem.
+It increases the penalty for avoiding them, because it is so easy to flood the repo with working code that solves the wrong problem.

 The job shifts a little:

-Less “how do I write this for loop without an off by one error.”
+Less “how do I write this loop without an off by one error.”

-More “should this logic even live here, and what happens when we change it later.”
+More “should this logic live here, and what happens when we change it later.”

-That looks less like an ending and more like a new phase in the same profession.
+That is a new phase in the same profession.

 We have been adding layers under our feet for decades.
 Managed memory, frameworks, ORMs, containers, serverless, hosted everything.
-Each generation pushes the machinery further away from the day-to-day work.
+Each generation pushes the machinery further away from daily work.

 AI is the first layer that feels like a colleague.
-It reads your code, suggests changes, writes tests, argues with you a bit.
-It is easy to either fall in love with it or dismiss it entirely.
+It reads your code, suggests changes, writes tests, and argues with you a bit.
+It is easy to trust it too much or dismiss it too quickly.

-The useful stance is somewhere in the middle.
+The useful stance is in the middle.
 Treat it like the rest of the stack.
 Learn how it fails.
-Use it for the boring stuff, and the heavy lifting.
-Keep your own model running.
+Use it for boring work and heavy lifting.
+Keep your own judgment active.

 Do not outsource the thinking.
-Only outsource the doing to AIs.
+Only outsource the doing to AI.